Understanding the Exception Management Process Flow Step-by-Step

 1. Exception Detection

 The step begins with the realization that an exception has been discovered.
-It may be detected manually (end users or support teams report them) or automatically (dashboards, monitoring software, or alert systems).
+It may be detected manually (end users or support teams report it) or automatically (dashboards, monitoring software, or alert systems).

 • Automatic alerts show shorter detection times.